NWUJiePan/PTBGRP/README.md

 ●	Extensive ablation and comparison experiments demonstrated the excellent of the presented model.

-●	Case studies of three pathogenic bacteria supposed the predictive power of PTBGRP.
+●	Case studies of two pathogenic bacteria supposed the predictive power of PTBGRP.